 It kicked off with a 40 minute, 35 Question long General Aptitude round with all the typical problems that companies ask, ranging from DI, LR, GA and a few questions checking your English Proficiency.
 My suggestion would be to navigate through the English part first to get a head-start and then go through the other parts.
 I prepared for such rounds through watching this 8-hour master lecture on Aptitude concepts (https://www.youtube.com/watch?v=UczkT7_O2ew&ab_channel=UnacademySemesterExams) and solving problems corresponding to a particular topic that I'd done through IndiaBix.
 There was also a 20 minute, 8 Question SQL round which tested your SQL proficiency.
 I'd learnt my SQL using w3schools.com platform, which does a fantastic job in breaking down any language into bitesize concepts.
 To put the w3schools knowledge into practice, I also practiced various problems in HackerRank in order to get a firsthand experience of SQL usage.

-Then out of the blue, the HR started giving a 10 minute monologue about o9, such as the growth prospects, the CSR activities that o9 carries out, how o9 takes care of its employees and at the end he said me he was looking forward for me to join the company positively.
+Then out of the blue, the HR started a 10 minute monologue about o9, such as the growth prospects, the CSR activities that o9 carries out, how o9 takes care of its employees and at the end, he said me he was looking forward for me to join the company.
 I was completely dumbfounded (as well as ecstatic) when he said that I pretty much knocked it out of the park.

 The take-aways from my experience would be to NEVER GIVE UP NO MATTER WHAT!
 Even if you find yourself in muddy waters within the interview, keep your cool and answer what strikes in your head.
-Also, it is imperative that you walk the talk that you mention in your CV.
-Don't hesitate to remove certifications that you do not remember conceptually,.
-Before this interview, I actually failed to convert Increff's interview due to a bit of 'jitteryness' in the way I spoke so I noted that and made sure I wasn't repeating the same mistake again.
-I made sure I didn't repeat the same mistake again.
-If you have anything to discuss about my experience, please feel free to text me on LinkedIn.
+Also, it is imperative that you "walk the talk" that you put in your CV.
+Don't hesitate to remove certifications that you do not remember at all doing since that could prove fatal in your interview.
+Before this interview, I actually had failed to convert Increff's interview due to a bit of 'jitteryness' in the way I spoke.
+I noted that and made sure I wasn't repeating the same mistake again.
+If you have anything to discuss on my experience, please feel free to text me on LinkedIn.
 I'm always open to discuss anything about o9.